Hanover Foods Co. (HNFSA) to Issue Dividend of $0.28 on June 1st

 Hanover Foods Co.
 (OTC:HNFSA – Get Rating) announced a dividend on Friday, April 22nd, Fidelity reports.
-Investors of record on Tuesday, May 10th will be given a dividend of 0.275 per share on Wednesday, June 1st.
+Shareholders of record on Tuesday, May 10th will be paid a dividend of 0.275 per share on Wednesday, June 1st.
 The ex-dividend date is Monday, May 9th.

 - Get a free copy of the StockNews.com research report on Hanover Foods (HNFSA)